- K-12 Schools Point-of-Care Testing

-Schools that use or provide COVID-19 over-the-counter (OTC) or self-tests should review the Interim SARS-CoV-2 Self-Testing Guidance for K-12 Schools and Child Care Providers (PDF).
-In summary, if a school performs or interprets an OTC test, they are required to have a Medical Test Site (MTS)/Clinical Laboratory Improvement Amendments (CLIA) license and should report the results using SimpleReport as described above.
+Schools that perform and interpret a COVID-19 over-the-counter (OTC) test are required to have a Medical Test Site (MTS)/Clinical Laboratory Improvement Amendments (CLIA) license and should report the results using SimpleReport as described above.

-OTC tests that are performed and interpreted by the individual should not be reported through SimpleReport, even if the tests are provided by the school.
-However, schools are required to report all COVID-19 cases, suspected cases, and suspected outbreaks that may be associated with the school directly to local public health (WAC 246-101 part -420).
-For example, if an individual or the parent/guardian shares a positive OTC test result with the school, then these positive test results are considered suspect cases and must be reported to the LHJ/County Health Department.
+OTC tests that are performed and interpreted by an individual who is not school staff (e.g., parent, guardian, or other person who is not affiliated with a school) should not be reported through SimpleReport, even if the tests are provided by the school.
+However, schools are required to report suspected outbreaks that may be associated with the school directly to local public health (WAC 246-101 part -420).
+For more information, please refer to the following self-testing guidance: COVID-19 Self-Testing Guidance for Establishments (wa.gov)

 If you have a general question about POC test reporting or need support, please contact firstname.lastname@example.org.
 If your school is participating in Learn to Return, you may also contact your Health Commons program manager for assistance.